EiE and Crisis-Sensitive Planning

 Get the facts:

-Millions of primary and secondary aged children remain out of school in crisis-affected countries
+Millions of primary and secondary aged children remain out of school in crisis-affected countries.

 KEY TERMS

-Disaster: a serious disruption of the functioning of a community or a society at any scale due to hazardous events interacting with conditions of exposure, vulnerability, and capacity, leading to one or more of the following: human, material, economic and environmental losses, and impacts.
+Disaster: a serious disruption of the functioning of a community or a society at any scale due to hazardous events interacting with conditions of exposure, vulnerability, and capacity, and leading to one or more of the following: human, material, economic and environmental losses, and impacts.

 Hazard: a process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption, or environmental degradation.
 If identified and addressed through good planning, a hazard may not lead to disaster or other harmful disruptions.

 Conflict and disaster risk reduction (C/DRR): is defined as the concept and practice of reducing conflict and disaster risks through systematic efforts to analyse and manage the causal factors of disasters, including through reduced exposure to hazards, lessened vulnerability of people and property, wise management of land and the environment, and improved preparedness for adverse events.
-C/DRR includes prevention and mitigation measures as well as response activities.[v]
+C/DRR includes prevention and mitigation measures as well as response activities.[i]

 Preparedness: activities put in place to effectively anticipate, respond to, and recover from the impacts of hazards